octoml/tvm2onnx/models/README.md

+Directory for fetch_models.py model download

-This directory is excluded from the docker context so it's contents are not copied to the container.
-Instead this directory is mounted to /usr/tvm2onnx/models and is used for the test_models slow unit test.
+This directory is mounted from the host filesystem to the docker container so models are downloaded directly to the host, not the container.